scipion-em/docs/docs/developer/writing-tests.rst

         self.launchProtocol(prot2D)

         # Check if 2D Classification protocol finish successfully
-        self.assertIsNotNone(cryosparcProt.outputClasses,
+        self.assertSetSize(cryosparcProt.outputClasses,
-                             "There was a problem with Cryosparc 2D classify")
+                           msg="There was a problem with Cryosparc 2D classify")

         # Check if the classes has 2D alignment
         for class2D in cryosparcProt.outputClasses: